samarabbas/temporal-documentation-legacy/docs/03_concepts/01_workflows.md

 Another commonly employed approach is to use a timer service and queues.
 Any update is pushed to a queue and then a worker that consumes from it updates a database and possibly pushes more messages in downstream queues.
 For operations that require scheduling, an external timer service can be used.
 This approach usually scales much better because a database is not constantly polled for changes.
 But it makes the programming model more complex and error prone as usually there is no transactional update between a queuing system and a database.

-With Cadence, the entire logic can be encapsulated in a simple durable function that directly implements the business logic.
+With Temporal, the entire logic can be encapsulated in a simple durable function that directly implements the business logic.
 Because the function is stateful, the implementer doesn't need to employ any additional systems to ensure durability and fault tolerance.

 Here is an example workflow that implements the subscription management use case.
 It is in Java, but Go is also supported.
 The Python and .NET libraries are under active development.